google-deepmind/mujoco/doc/XMLreference.rst

 .. _body-joint-limited:

 :at:`limited`: :at-val:`[false, true, auto], "auto"`
    This attribute specifies if the joint has limits.
-It interacts with the range attribute below.
+It interacts with the :ref:`range<body-joint-range>` attribute.
 If this attribute is "false", joint limits are disabled.
 If this attribute is "true", joint limits are enabled.
 If this attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, joint limits will be enabled if range is defined.

 .. _body-joint-actuatorfrcrange: